By Rachel Hatcher

 The smaller monument that remembers the deaths of white and black internees in the camps presents a confusing visual depiction of the South African nation.
 The two stone slabs—one black and one almost white—lean against each other and are surrounded by barbed wire, a clear reminder of imprisonment.
 The artist who designed the monument seems to be insisting on the mutual reliance between the two communities: without the black community/stone, the white would fall over, and vice versa.
 Basing the design of the monument on this idea of mutual reliance or co-dependence is problematic, not the least because it forgets that white wealth and power were accumulated very much on the backs and at the expense of black land and labour.
 As well, if the point of the monument is also to insist on the co-dependence of the black and white community, visitors might wonder why the black stone is noticeably smaller than the white one.
 Those with a critical eye might conclude that the artist, the museum, and the community the museum celebrates view the black community in this way, as somehow second to the white community.
 That the monument can be read in this way certainly does not bode well for it contributing to the reconciliation of the nation that the Garden of Remembrance celebrated, nor to the construction of the South African nation.

-There is an additional problem with this particular monument, one which further complicates its contribution to South African nation-building.
+There is an additional problem with this particular monument, one which further complicates its contribution to South African nation-building based on shared suffering.
 While the white stone slab declares that 49 concentration camps were built for white South Africans, there were 65 refugee camps for black South Africans, a differentiation which works to undermine the idea of experiences and suffering shared by the black and white communities.
-Far from both communities suffering in concentration camps, whites were in these camps while blacks were in refugee camps.
-While “refugee” might in fact be a more appropriate way to describe blacks during the Anglo-Boer War, it remains that the same military and strategic reasons motivated the British in the creation of both black and white camps.
+This difference between concentration camps and refugee camps comes from the British and points to the distinct motivations they had for interring blacks and whites.
+The British, it seems, recognized that white and black experiences of the War were not shared.

 More than this, however, the distinction between concentration and refugee camps (which, admittedly, is not repeated in the Garden of Remembrance), serves the interests of Afrikaner nationalism and nation building by reserving the concentration camp experience only for Afrikaners.
 To describe the camps where blacks were interned as refugee and not concentration camps reinforces the idea that Afrikaners suffered in a unique way and so reinforces Afrikaner exceptionalism.
 As the only community to have been interned and died in the British concentration camps, Afrikaners can maintain their vision of themselves as having a history that no one shares, a key element of numerous nation building and nationalistic projects.
 This, of course, is counter to the Garden of Remembrance’s stated goals of reconciliation and nation building.